szabgab/code-maven.com/pages/live-web-site-with-editable-open-source-code.md

 * [Reddit](https://www.reddit.com/) [source](https://github.com/reddit)
 * [Wikipedia](https://www.wikipedia.org/) - PHP - Runs on [MediaWiki](https://www.mediawiki.org/)
 * [Libre.fm](https://libre.fm/) for [developers](https://gnu.io/fm/)
 * [Read The Docs](https://readthedocs.org/) is the site where you can read the documentation of most of the Python packages you are going to use.
-It has a page for <a href="https://docs.readthedocs.io/page/contribute.html">contributors</a> where you can find the instructions how to get involved.
+It has a page for [contributors](https://docs.readthedocs.io/page/contribute.html) where you can find the instructions how to get involved.
 It is using [Sphinx](https://www.sphinx-doc.org/), Python, JavaScript, HTML, CSS, and it is hosted on [Microsoft Azure](https://azure.microsoft.com/)
 * [MetaCPAN](https://metacpan.org/) is the central search engine of all the Perl modules, it is also the place where you read the documentation and get meta-data about the modules.
 It is written in Perl and uses
 ElasticSearch.
 It's source is on [GitHub](https://github.com/metacpan) See my [video](/how-to-contribute-to-metacpan).
 * [FreeCodeCamp](https://www.freecodecamp.org/) [GitHub](https://github.com/freeCodeCamp/)